StephanThierry/ExpandLinuxPartitionOnVirtualMachineManager/README.md

 	Block device           253:0
 ```

-* Look for "LV path" and use that to form this command to extend the volume:
+* Look for `LV path` and use that to form this command to extend the volume:
 `lvextend -l +100%FREE /dev/ubuntu-vg/ubuntu-lv`
 * You now need to expand the filesystem - so you need the filesystem path.
 Type command:
 `df -h`